mricon/b4/docs/contributor/send.rst

 When ``--preview-to`` is on:

-* b4 will **only send to the addresses you specify on the command line**
+* b4 **only sends to the addresses you specify on the command line**
-* your branch will **not** be automatically rerolled to the next revision
+* your branch is **not** automatically rerolled to the next revision

-(NB: the web submission endpoint cannot currently be used for this feature.)
+(NB: the web submission endpoint can't currently be used with this feature.)

 What happens after you send
 ---------------------------
 The following happens after you send your patches:

-* b4 will automatically create a detached head containing the commits from your sent series and tag it with the contents of the cover letter; this creates a historical record of your submission, as well as adds a way to easily resend a previously sent series
+* b4 automatically creates a detached head containing the commits from your sent series and tags it with the contents of the cover letter;
+  this creates a historical record of your submission, as well as adds a way to easily resend a previously sent series, should you decide to do so in the future
-* b4 will reroll your series to the next version, so that if you just sent off a ``v1`` of the series, the working version will be marked as ``v2``
+* b4 rerolls your series to the next version, so that a ``v1`` of the series becomes ``v2``, etc
-* b4 will automatically edit the cover letter to add templated changelog entries containing a pre-populated link to the just-sent series
+* b4 automatically edits the cover letter to add changelog entries containing a pre-populated link to the just-sent series

 Resending your series
 ~~~~~~~~~~~~~~~~~~~~~
 If something went wrong, or if you need to resend the series because
-nobody paid attention to it the first time, it is easy to do this with
+nobody paid attention to it the first time, it's easy to do this with
 ``--resend vN``.
-B4 will automatically generate the series from the
+B4 automatically generates the series from the tagged
-tagged historical version created during the previous sending attempt.
+historical version created during the previous sending attempt and sends
+it out.

 Command line flags
 ------------------
 ``-d, --dry-run``
-  Don't send any mail, just output the raw messages that would be sent.
+  Don't send any mail, just output the raw pre-rendered messages.
   Normally, this is a wall of text, so you'd want to use ``-o`` instead.

 ``-o OUTPUT_DIR, --output-dir OUTPUT_DIR``
   Prepares everything for sending, but writes out the messages into the
   folder specified instead.
-This is usually a good last check before
+This is usually a good last step before
   actually sending things out and lets you verify that all patches are
   looking good and all recipients are correctly set.

 ``--preview-to`` **(v0.13+)**
-  Sometimes it is useful to send your series for a pre-review to a
+  Sometimes it's useful to send your series for a pre-review to a
-  colleague, mentor, boss, etc. Using this option will send out the
+  colleague, mentor, boss, etc. Using this option sends out the prepared
-  series to the addresses specified on the command line, but will not
+  patches to the addresses specified on the command line, but doesn't
   reroll your series, allowing you to send the actual submission at some
   later point.

 ``--reflect`` **(v0.11+)**
   Prepares everything for sending, but only emails yourself (the address
   in the ``From:`` header).
-Useful as a last check to make sure that
+Useful as a last step to make sure that
   everything is looking good, and especially useful when using the web
   endpoint, because it may rewrite your From: header for DMARC reasons.

 ``--no-trailer-to-cc``
-  Do not add any addresses found in the cover or patch trailers to To:
+  Tells b4 not to add any addresses found in the cover or patch trailers
-  or Cc:.
-This is usually handy for testing purposes, in case you want
+  to To: or Cc:.
+This is usually handy for testing purposes, in case you
-  to send a set of patches to a test address (also see ``--reflect``).
+  want to send a set of patches to a test address (also see
+  ``--reflect``).

 ``--to``
-  Add any more email addresses to include into the To: header here
+  Additional email addresses to include into the To: header.
+Separate
+  multiple entries with a comma.
+You can also set this in the
-  (comma-separated).
-Can be set in the configuration file using the
+  configuration file using the ``b4.send-series-to`` option (see
-  ``b4.send-series-to`` option (see :ref:`contributor_settings`).
+  :ref:`contributor_settings`).

 ``--cc``
-  Add any more email addresses to include into the Cc: header here
+  Additional email addresses to include into the Cc: header.
+Separate
+  multiple entries with a comma.
+You can also set this in the
-  (comma-separated).
-Can be set in the configuration file using the
+  configuration file using the ``b4.send-series-cc`` option (see
-  ``b4.send-series-cc`` option (see :ref:`contributor_settings`).
+  :ref:`contributor_settings`).

 ``--not-me-too``
   Removes your own email address from the recipients.

 ``--no-sign``
   Don't sign your patches with your configured attestation mechanism.
-  Note, that patch signing is required for the web submission endpoint,
+  Note, that sending via the web submission endpoint requires
-  so this is only a valid option to use with ``-o`` or when using your
+  cryptographic signatures at all times, so this is only a valid option
-  own SMTP server.
-This can be set in the configuration using the
+  to use with ``-o`` or when using your own SMTP server.
+This can be set
-  ``b4.send-no-patatt-sign`` (see :ref:`contributor_settings`).
+  in the configuration using the ``b4.send-no-patatt-sign`` (see
+  :ref:`contributor_settings`).

 ``--resend V``
-  Resend a previously sent version (see above for more info).
+  Resend the specified previously sent version.